 My research encompasses two main areas of interest: the interaction between theatre and science and the relationship between modernism and theatrical performance.
 In 2016 I published Modern Drama: A Very Short Introduction (OUP) and Twentieth-Century Approaches to Literature: Late Victorian into Modern (OUP), co-edited with Laura Marcus and Michele Mendelssohn.
 My book Theatre and Evolution from Ibsen to Beckett (Columbia University Press, 2015), which was supported by a Leverhulme Research Fellowship in 2011-12, traces how the central ideas of evolutionary theory have made their way onto the stage, either directly or indirectly, since the 1820s.
 You can read Dan Rebellato's review of the book in Contemporary Theatre Review here.

 This work on theatrical engagements with evolutionary ideas stems from my second book, Science on stage: From Doctor Faustus to Copenhagen (Princeton University Press, 2006), and from the session I organized and chaired on Darwin and the Theatre for the international Darwin Festival in Cambridge (2009).
-I have also published articles on theatre and science in Women: A Cultural Review, American Scientist, Interdisciplinary Science Reviews, Physics World, Nature, and Gramma, and together with Carina Bartleet I have co-edited two special issues of Interdisciplinary Science Reviews (December 2013 and September 2014) on “New Directions in Theatre and Science.”
+I have also published articles on theatre and science in Women: A Cultural Review, American Scientist, Interdisciplinary Science Reviews, Physics World, Nature, and Gramma, and together with Carina Bartleet I co-edited two special issues of Interdisciplinary Science Reviews (December 2013 and September 2014) on “New Directions in Theatre and Science.”
+My chapter on nineteenth-century theatre's engagements with mechanisms of transmission appears in Theatres of Contagion, ed.
+Fintan Walsh (forthcoming 2019).
+I am also developing a research interest in theatre, technology, and backstage labor, and gave a keynote address on this topic at the 2018 conference of the British Society for Literature and Science.

-I work regularly with theatres as a consultant on productions and on outreach.
-Theatres I have worked with include the National Theatre, the Old Vic, Theatre at Chipping Norton, Pegasus Theatre Oxford, the Oxford Playhouse, and Theatre for a New Audience, New York.
-Listen here to my conversation with David Hare about the process of adaption, focusing on his version of Ibsen's The Master Builder with Ralph Fiennes, directed by Matthew Warchus at the Old Vic in 2016.
+I work regularly with theatres as a consultant on productions and on outreach, including the National Theatre, the Old Vic, Theatre at Chipping Norton, Pegasus Theatre Oxford, the Oxford Playhouse, and Theatre for a New Audience, New York.
+Listen here to my conversation with Sir David Hare about the process of adaptation, focusing on his version of Ibsen's The Master Builder with Ralph Fiennes, directed by Matthew Warchus at the Old Vic in 2016.
 You can watch a clip of Ralph Fiennes and me talking about the play here.

 Since 2016 I have been leading an AHRC-funded Cultural Engagement project called "Connecting Oxfordshire Theatres with Research" that aims to bring the region's dynamic theatre and performance scene into closer contact with the university's research in mutually beneficial ways.
 You can read more about this project here: http://torch.ox.ac.uk/connecting-oxfordshire-theatres.

-Kirsten Shepherd-Barr joined the English Faculty in 2007 from the University of Birmingham Department of Drama and Theatre Arts.
+Kirsten Shepherd-Barr joined the English Faculty in 2007 from the Department of Drama and Theatre Arts at the University of Birmingham.
 Before that she was an Associate Professor of English at North Carolina State University.
 She received her B.A. in English from Yale University in 1988 and her D.Phil. from Oxford in 1995.
 She studied Nordic Literature and Languages at the University of Oslo (achieving grunnfag) on a Fulbright Grant in 1990-91.

-Professor Shepherd-Barr's undergraduate teaching encompasses the Prelims Victorian and Modern papers, various Paper 6 courses (Modern Drama, the Fin de Siecle, and Literature and Science), and lectures on a wide range of subjects including Modern American Drama, Science on Stage, Modern Drama, Ten Plays that Shook the World, and Victorian Drama.
+Professor Shepherd-Barr's undergraduate teaching encompasses the Prelims Victorian and Modern papers, various Paper 6 courses (Modern Drama, the Fin de Siecle, Literature and Science, and Modern American Drama), and faculty lectures on a wide range of topics within theatre studies, modern drama, and literature and science from the nineteenth century to the present.

-For the M.St her teaching includes courses on Post-1945 Drama, Drama 1850-1900, and Women and Theatre.
-She is also a co-convenor of the Drama and Performance seminar series and the Science and Literature seminar series (with Dr Michael Whitworth), and is a member of the OUDS board.
+For the M.St. her teaching includes courses on Post-1945 Drama, Drama 1850-1900, and Women and Theatre.
+She has also co-convened the Drama and Performance seminar series and the Science and Literature seminar series (with Dr Michael Whitworth), and is Senior Member of TAFF.

 Professor Shepherd-Barr welcomes informal inquiries from potential doctoral students with research interests in areas that include modern drama, theatre and science, performance studies and Modernism.